Skip to main content

 Hi, I'm Sophie.

 At the heart of my approach is a firm belief in an individual’s capacity for growth.
-I don’t use one particular therapy pathway – my process honours individuality and sessions are tailored to your needs, using a range of strategies for the best outcomes for you personally.
+My process honours individuality and sessions are tailored to your needs, using a range of strategies for the best outcomes for you personally.

 I am accredited and registered with the Australian Counselling Association, the largest peak body for counselling and psychotherapy in Australia.